james-allan-lloyd/marked-space/README.md

 Ideally you'll be executing updates from a CI/CD pipeline, which will have its own means of securely storing and setting environment variables.

-With credentials setup, you can noew either execute `marked-space` using the docker image or build it for yourself from source.
+With credentials setup, you can now either execute `marked-space` using the docker image, some of the prebuilt binaries or build it for yourself from source.

 ## Using the Docker Image